 On July 26, the Public Service Alliance of Canada (PSAC) on behalf of the Customs and Immigration Union (CIU) announced that the Border Services Officers (FB) have voted to strike starting August 6, 2021.
 This group includes the Canadian Border Service Agency (CBSA) Officers and is the result of an impasse in negotiations between their union and the Canadian Government.
 Immediately following the announcement of strike the two sides did agree to restart negotiations.

-During the month of April 2019, MIQ was involved in a number of events throughout the logistics industry.
-Read MIQ news, industry updates, services offered by MIQ, and events that will be taking place in the April 2019 logistics link.
+During the month of July, 2021, Noatum Logistics was involved in a number of events throughout the logistics industry.
+Read about industry updates, regulatory updates and announcements in the July 2021 Logistics Link.

 Yesterday, July 28, 2021, Bayport and Barbours Cut Container Terminals in Houston were closed due to software and storage device failures.
 As of 3:00 pm CT today, July 29, both terminals are now open to truck traffic per the Port Houston website.